WhatsApp Expert

 Explore Liquid Nutrition

 Liquid diets can be a lifesaver for individuals with swallowing difficulties.
-Smoothies and soups packed with a variety of fruits, vegetables, and fortified with protein powders or silken tofu, offer a calorically dense and nutritious option.
+Smoothies and soups packed with a variety of fruits, and vegetables, and fortified with protein powders or silken tofu, offer a calorically dense and nutritious option.
 Be mindful to blend the liquids to a consistent, smooth texture, avoiding chunks that can be hard to swallow.
 Store-bought nutrition shakes and homemade nutritional drinks are also excellent sources of essential vitamins and minerals.

 Leverage Supplements Wisely